napari/docs/docs/tutorials/annotation/annotate_points.md

     def next_on_click(layer, event):
         """Mouse click binding to advance the label when a point is added""" if layer.mode == 'add':
+            # By default, napari selects the point that was just added.
+            # Disable that behavior, as the highlight gets in the way
+            # and also causes next_label to change the color of the
+            # point that was just added.
+            layer.selected_data = set()
             next_label()

-            # by default, napari selects the point that was just added
-            # disable that behavior, as the highlight gets in the way
-            layer.selected_data = {}

     points_layer.mode = 'add'
     points_layer.mouse_drag_callbacks.append(next_on_click)